ManiacX0/Discord-Webhook-Spammer/README.md

 # Discord Webhook Spammer
 Send a lot of requests on a discord webhook !

-Response Code(200): The message has been successfully sent.
+Response Code(200): The message has been successfully send.

 Response Code(429): Too many requests (Just wait few seconds).